jessika/jessika.dev/posts/remark42-integration.md

 - Respects user privacy; doesn't collect sell unnecessary user data
 - Supports many types of user login, including non-logged-in (anonymous), email, Google, Github, Facebook, and more
 - Is an actively maintained project; has many stars and recent commits on Github
-- Is free\* (This guide uses a free implementation, though the setup could involve payment depending on how self-hosting is implemented).
-I wanted to start with a free implementation because I'm not sure if I want to keep this implementation long-term.
+- Is free\* (\*This guide uses a free implementation, though the setup could involve payment depending on how self-hosting is implemented.
+I wanted to start with a free implementation because I'm not sure if I want to keep this implementation long-term.)

 Remark42 disadvantages: